wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-analytics-microsoft/includes/4-tasks.md

 ## Analyze

 The analyze task is the important step of understanding and interpreting the information that is displayed on the report.
-In your role as a data analyst, you should understand the analytical capabilities of Power BI and use those to find insights, identify patterns and trends, predict outcomes, and then communicate those insights in a way that everyone can understand.
+In your role as a data analyst, you should understand the analytical capabilities of Power BI and use those capabilities to find insights, identify patterns and trends, predict outcomes, and then communicate those insights in a way that everyone can understand.

 Advanced analytics enables businesses and organizations to ultimately drive better decisions throughout the business and create actionable insights and meaningful results.
 With advanced analytics, organizations can drill into the data to predict future patterns and trends, identify activities and behaviors, and enable businesses to ask the appropriate questions about their data.